sbhusal123/sql-practice/Triggering.md

 **ORDER_ITEM**(_id_, quantity, item_id, user_id)

-> Create a trigger to decremene the quantity of item from Item relation when the same item is inserted on OrderItem.
+> Create a trigger to decrement the quantity of item from Item relation when the user orders and item.

 ```sql
 create or replace TRIGGER UPDATE_ITEM_QUANTITY